Archdiocese of Albi: Cathedral and canons

-The canons of the cathedral chapter of Albi had once lived under the rule of Saint Augustine, since perhaps the 11th century.
+The canons (priests) of the cathedral chapter of Albi had once lived under the rule of Saint Augustine, since perhaps the 11th century.
 Bishop Frotardus, at some point before his deposition in 1075, carried out a reform of the cathedral chapter, complaining of the greed, lack of chastity, and neglect of duty of the canons.
 Most of the canons returned to their duty.
 The document attesting to the reform mentions two sacristans, capiscolaris (cantor), a treasurer, and a dean.
 A provost is also mentioned under Frotardus.

 Pope Boniface VIII, in a bull of 29 September 1297, secularized the canons.
 This led to an immediate and intense struggle between the bishop, Bernard de Castanet, and the canons of the cathedral chapter over the redistribution of the property and rights which had belonged to the monks of the monastery.
 Prebends had to be created, and issues over the rights of presentation to various churches and priories (which ones were to belong to the bishop, and which to the canons) had to be settled.
 The hostility that grew out of this situation certainly influenced the attempt in 1307–1308 to have Bishop de Castenet deposed by the pope.

 The cathedral chapter was composed of seven dignities (not dignitaries) and twenty canons.
 The dignities were: the provost, the cantor, the succentor, the three archdeacons, and the theologian.
 Their prebends were granted by the bishop.
 In 1678 there were eight dignities, twenty canons, and forty-eight prebends.
 In 1747 there were nine dignities and twenty canons.

 There was also a collegiate church in Albi, the Church of Saint-Salvi, which was also served by a college of canons, at least since the mid-eleventh century.
 The canons, twelve in number, followed the rule of Saint Augustine, and were headed by a provost.
 The provost was elected by the canons and confirmed by the bishop, and had the right to confer all the benefices that belonged to the collegiate church.

 The Collège of Albi was established on 19 May 1623 by Bishop Alphonse d'Elbène and provided with an endowment of 3,000 livres.
 The Seminary of Albi was erected by the first archbishop, Hyacinthe Serroni, in 1684.